CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.md

     It can help you get up to speed on conversations by quickly reviewing the main points, action items, and decisions without having to scroll through long threads.

-1. **During a meeting**, Copilot can summarize key discussion points—including who said what and where people are aligned or disagree—and suggest action items, all in real time.
+1. **During a meeting**, Copilot can summarize key discussion points—including who said what and where people are aligned or disagree—and suggest action items, all in real-time.

 1. **After a meeting ends**, Select **Open Copilot** to see a summary of key points of discussion and identify agreed-upon next steps, including tasks assigned to specific people.